chessai/morse/README.md

 # Morse Decoder in Haskell
-Different methods of Morse Decoding in Haskell that I found interesting, from [this website](http://apfelmus.nfshost.com/articles/fun-with-morse-code.html).
+Different methods from [this website](http://apfelmus.nfshost.com/articles/fun-with-morse-code.html) of Morse Decoding in Haskell that I found interesting.